aerobaticant/Greaseweazle-F7-Plus/README.md

   * Connections for external LEDs, for use if fitting the board in an enclosure.
   * Jumper link to select write protection by default.
   * Jumper link to disconnect WR_GATE for physical hardware level write protection.

+This repository has only just been created.

+Please check out the [Wiki](https://github.com/aerobaticant/Greaseweazle-F7-Plus/wiki) (under construction).